Wind-WindKids/winding/samples/sophieandwind/frost.md

 Sophie’s eGull began its takeoff roll,
 A gust hit, hard.
 The eGull veered left, then right.

 “Abort the takeoff—Abort now—” her Dragon’s voice was quick now, firm.
 But Sophie kept chasing the centerline.

 Another gust — stronger, the right wing lifted.
 Still on the ground, the eGull started to roll on one wheel.

+@background:
+windy, background only, no airplanes or people

 @right: image, portrait-oriented